readthedocs/blog/securing-build-processes.rst

 and no access to any other build server files.

-Our build servers are firewalled from our application and database servers, so they have no ability to access them.
+Our build servers are firewalled from our application and database servers, so they have no ability to connect to them.
-All communication is done over a task queue.
+Communication is done over a task queue.
 When a build is finished,
 a task is inserted into the queue, and web servers pull documentation from the build server to be served.